bradchesney79/effortless-hs256-jwt/README.md

 - I have made decisions that force you to use this library in the closest to best practices using a specific secret key as I could manage.
 Other libraries allow you more freedom-- potentially to shoot yourself in the foot.

 - There is no storage of who or what tokens are out there.
 You cannot see if one exists.
-You can only validate and leverage ones that come back to you.
+You can only validate and leverage tokens that come back to you.

+- Banning isn't part of the JWT standard-- but, it seemed like a simple to create and convenient mechanism to expose-- and no one has to use that functionality.